 HPR = £5 / £5 — 1 = 0

 However, this simple formula works ONLY IF there were no dividends and/or stock splits during the holding period.
-Otherwise, there are two ways of calculating holding period returns as explained next.
+Otherwise, there are two ways of handling such events as explained next.

 Option 1: Use adjusted prices

-The first option is to use what we call adjusted prices, which account for dividends and splits.
+The first option is to use what we call adjusted prices, which account for dividend payments and stock splits.
 Various data providers such as Yahoo!
 Finance offer free access to adjusted stock prices.
-If you’re using adjusted prices, you can still use the same formula for holding period return computations:
+If you’re using adjusted prices, you can still use the same formula for HPR computations:

 HPR = PT / P0 — 1

 Now, P0 is the adjusted price you paid when you bought the stock and PT is the adjusted price when you sold it.

 Option 2: Compound returns to obtain the holding period return